joeatbayes/http-stress-test/README.md

 *  Will show the test ID and status for every test ran making it easy to integrate into a CICD pipeline.
 *  Provides RE matching of HTTP response and body to validate good responses.
 *  Provides RE no match to check proper filtering.
-*  Provides Max Requests Per second delay to control load on server.
+*  Provides maximum requests per second rate limiting to control load on server.

 [httpTest](httpTest/httpTest.go) provides a data driven, multi threaded test client able to support running at many threads for a while then waiting for all concurrent threads to finish before starting the next test.
 This provides basic support for read after write tests.
 It also provides easily parsed output that can be used to feed test results into downstream tools.